-This role is varied and will allow you to use your gifts, skills and experience to make a difference to the lives of people in our parishes and communities.
+Could you be part of something different?
+We have an exciting opportunity for a motivated and enthusiastic individual to use their gifts, skills and experience to make a different to the lives of the people in our parishes and communities.

 The Supported Housing Worker role requires assisting in the management of the development thus ensuring the tenants are able to enjoy an acceptable standard of living in an environment which is clean, safe and friendly.
 You will be responsible for overseeing the wellbeing of the tenants and for assisting them in maintaining their independence.

 As housing care worker your role will involve working with our tenants to ensure they receive the support and personal care identified in their care plans.
 You will directly support tenants in their homes by providing individual advice, practical housing support assistance and personal care.

 Both roles are to ensure that we are able to offer the best service to our tenants and make it possible for our tenants to continue enjoying as much independent living as they’re able.

 As well as a competitive annual salary, our valued team also benefits from:

 competitive hourly rates of £9.00 - £9.47 per hour;

 guaranteed rota hours working between 7.30 am & 10pm